rmuppane/Persist/readme.md

 This project will demonstrate, persistence of process variable.

-Generally there are two kinds of requireemnts, Requirement 1: Persisting process variables in a separate database schema in Red Hat Process Automation Manager.
+Generally there are two kinds of requireemnts,

+Requirement 1: Persisting process variables in a separate database schema in Red Hat Process Automation Manager.

 Requirement 2: Persisting process variables in a Red Hat Process Automation Manager database (Along with RHPAM tables).

 In this example we are covering requirement 1.

+Addition to this there is another example in this project `save.bpmn` related to transaction rollback.

 Versions
 ========